By Emily Doty - August 27th, 2015

 “Retiring” to higher education

 After “retiring” in 2009, he began teaching history of education, business, and healthcare administration classes at various universities.
-In 2011 he started teaching public administration classes at CSU-Global Campus and has really enjoyed working with adult learners in the online environment.
+In 2011 he started teaching public administration classes at CSU Global and has really enjoyed working with adult learners in the online environment.

 “I love teaching online and helping my students achieve success in completing their degrees.
 Watching them learn to focus on broadening their perspectives through relevant feedback on issues that affect their lives in very rewarding.”